ashusri4/House-Price-Prediction/README.md

 # Projet Additional Requirements

-#### This submission also has a subjective questions answers pdf which was asked in the assignment thus, the ipynb file is modified as per the needs og the assignment
+#### This submission also has a subjective questions answers pdf which was asked in the assignment thus, the ipynb file is modified as per the needs of the assignment